 THE GRIT: … polishing my stones lately has been a challenge.
 For one, my Dremel is not balanced.
 I noticed this from the get-go (and yeah, it has a warranty since I purchased it to replace my older one that died, but I can’t afford to ship it to only learn that they might not replace or fix it…).
 SO instead of returning it, I have learned how to adjust my technique.

 I make my own sanding disks with any piece of plastic (yogurt container tops, product packaging) that I can find and cut into a circle.
+This is what I learned from Todd.
 The sandpaper is then glued to the disk (with super glue) and then to a cut dowel or any cylindrical shaped object that is or can be attached to a bit.
 After this, I shape the disk even more by attaching it to the Dremel and spinning it against a larger diamond bit that is unattached.
-This process usually ends ins a nice, round disk.
+This process usually ends in a “nice”, round disk (Todd would say otherwise, lol).

 As you can see in the images below, my sanding disks are not perfectly round.
 That’s a technique that I am trying to learn!
 (Todd does NOT approve of my disk making skills – yet) :)